 It has been scientifically proven that people animals and plants that live in a positive, encouraging and supportive environment tend to thrive more, but no research backing this plan specifically.

 The Jenny Craig program claims to provide their clients with a support system and a set of affirmations that the clients can recite daily.
-Customers are also promised a weight-loss counselor on standby and a forum where the they can encourage each other.
+Customers are also promised a weight-loss counselor on standby and a forum where they can encourage each other.

 To us, this all sounds fine – except for one thing.
 We still need to determine whether this diet works, because all this talk of high costs and lack of scientific evidence has us a bit worried at the moment.